Monday, October 23, 2017

 Revisited by LeDomduVin

-This normally pristine Bordeaux Wine Regions Map produced for DUCLOT LA VINICOLE is of course a metaphor translating the concept of "Bordeaux is 2 Banks only"... a scary metaphor in my opinion... moreover being the vision of the majority of people in the world.
+This normally pristine Bordeaux Wine Regions Map produced for DUCLOT LA VINICOLE is, of course, a metaphor translating the concept of "Bordeaux is 2 Banks only"... a scary metaphor, in my opinion... moreover it is the vision of the majority of people in the world.

 More than 9800 wine estates in Bordeaux